maneatingape/rsvp/README.md

 The Lambert solver code is a kOS port of the [PyKep project](https://github.com/esa/pykep) developed by the European Space Agency.
 The algorithm and equations are described in excellent detail in the paper [Revisiting Lambert’s problem](https://www.esa.int/gsp/ACT/doc/MAD/pub/ACT-RPR-MAD-2014-RevisitingLambertProblem.pdf) by Dario Izzio.

 The original code is very robust and flexible.
 For the KSP universe some simplifications have been made, in particular multi-revolution transfer orbits are not considered.
-Interestingly, the Kerboscript code is more concise than the C++ original, thanks to first class support for vector math and the exponent operator, coming in at around 100 lines.
+Interestingly, the Kerboscript code is more concise than the C++ original, thanks to first class support for vector math and the exponent operator, coming in at around 100 lines not including comments.

 ### Coordinate Descent [(search.ks)](https://github.com/maneatingape/rsvp/blob/master/search.ks)